ashishjha89/OrderProducts/product-service/README.md

 Before running the service, ensure the following dependencies are set up:

-1. **MongoDB**: Used to store "Products".
+1. **MongoDB**: Used to store "Products."
 You can start MongoDB using:
    ```bash
    brew services start mongodb-community
    ```